mosa/MOSA-Project/docs/intro.rst

 The MOSA project consists of:

 - Compiler - a high quality, multithreaded, cross-platform, optimizing .NET compiler
-- Kernel - a small, micro-kernel operating system
+- Kernel - a small kernel operating system
 - Device Drivers Framework - a modular, device drivers framework and device drivers
 - Debugger - QEMU-based debugger

-Read our `Frequently Asked Questions <https://github.com/mosa/MOSA-Project/wiki/Frequently-Asked-Questions>`__ for more information about this project.
+Read our :doc:`Frequently Asked Questions <faq>` for more information about this project.

 **************
 Current Status